swaptacular/swpt_accounts/protocol.rst

   accumulated interest.
 Therefore, at the moment of the prepared transfer's commit, it could happen that the committed amount exceeds the remaining amount.
-In such cases, the prepared transfer SHOULD NOT be allowed to commit.
-This precaution is necessary in order to prevent a trick that opportunistic creditors may use to evade incurring negative interest on their accounts.
+In such cases, the prepared transfer SHOULD NOT be allowed to commit successfully.
+This is a necessary precaution in order to prevent a trick that opportunistic creditors may use to evade incurring negative interest on their accounts.
 The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the first account (which at that point would be significantly in red).

-  Also, when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
-Therefore, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set correctly, to inform the client (the coordinator) what the most pessimistic scenario is.
-In this regard, keep in mind that the interest rate on the sender's account can change significantly between transfer's preparation and transfer's commit.
-Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.
-The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.
+  Also, note that when a `PrepareTransfer`_ request is being processed by the server, it can not be predicted what amount will be available on the sender's account at the time of the transfer's commit.
+For this reason, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to make the client (the coordinator) ready for the worst possible scenario.

+.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD reflect the most negative interest rate that is possible to occur on the sender' account.
+(Note that the interest rate on the sender's account can change significantly between the transfer's preparation and the transfer's commit.)

+.. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.

 FinalizedTransfer